Undergrad Research Labs

 Among specific projects currently underway are:

-Students in our lab gain experience conducting experimental, field, and medical research involving techniques for acquiring and analyzing psychological, biomedical, and physiological data.
-Although these are by no means requirements, preference will be given to students with skills/knowledge in biology, computers, electronics, and/or statistics, who plans to attend graduate school or medical school, and who are willing to make a one-year commitment or more to work with our group.
-We welcome students from a variety of fields, including psychology, biological sciences, and engineering.
-Many of our former students are now physicians, clinical psychologists, and medical researchers.
+Students in our research group gain experience conducting experimental research involving laboratory techniques for acquiring and analyzing psychological, behavioral, and physiological data in human subjects.
+Although these are by no means requirements, preference will be given to students with skills/knowledge in biology, computers/programming, electronics, and/or statistics, who plan to attend graduate school or medical school, who are interested in research careers, and who are willing to make at least a one-year commitment to work with us.
+We welcome students from a variety of majors, including psychology, biological sciences, and engineering.
+Many of our former students are now physicians, professors, clinical psychologists, and medical researchers.